Steps to Becoming an Accountant in Colorado

 Major employers of accountants in the north central Colorado nonmetropolitan area are diverse in terms of business structure, although they often cater to Colorado’s huge tourist industry.
 Among these are outdoors product manufacturer and retailer Timberland in Steamboat Springs and hotel management company Terrapin Investments in Aspen.

-The Colorado Department of Labor and Employment predicts particularly strong job growth in the period between 2016 and 2026, projecting a rate of increase beyond 24%—nearly twice the national average for this field.
-The Colorado DOL expects some 4,510 accounting jobs to become available in Colorado during this ten-year period.
+The Colorado Department of Labor and Employment predicts particularly strong job growth in the period between 2018 and 2028, projecting a rate of increase of 20%—nearly twice the national average for this field.
+The Colorado DOL expects average annual openings in the state (due to new job growth, retirements, and natural job turnover) to number about 5,000 through 2028.

 Salary Expectations for Accountants in Different Roles